buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcAlignment.md

 Contemporary alignment design almost always implements a 2.5 dimension approach.
 The resulting and documented geometry might be very precise or just good enough to meet safety thresholds.
 This depends on factors like priorities of the management, date of the design - existing alignments might have been designed more then 50 years ago - or software tools used.
 Working with legacy data in a high precision BIM model requires a good understanding of these factors.

-**Distinction between business logic and IFC geometry definition**
+**Distinction between business logic and geometry definition**

-In IFC, the alignment concept is organised in two parts.
+The alignment concept is organised in two parts.
 These two parts work together, but they can also be used and exchanged independently.

-1. Business logic of alignment
+1. *Business logic* of alignment
-2. Geometry definition of alignment
+2. *Geometry definition* of alignment

-**Business logic:** here the IFC schema allows to describe an alignment using terminology and concepts that are as close as possible to business terminology.
-It allows to describe a very detailed segments' structure with many domain specific properties attached, for example design speed or cant deficiency.
+**Business logic:** the IFC schema allows to describe an alignment using terminology and concepts that are as close as possible to business ones.
+It allows to describe the layouts that make up the alignment (i.e. horizontal, vertical, cant), their segments' structure and attributes.
+Also, the *business logic* part provides the anchor point for domain specific properties, such as design speed or cant deficiency.

-**Geometry definition:** here the IFC schema provides well established IFC geometry entities to represent the business concepts already defined.
+**Geometry definition:** the IFC schema provides well established IFC geometric entities to represent the business concepts already defined.

-A mapping between the Business logic and its Geometry definition in IFC is described by the concept templates related to the alignment geometry.
+A mapping between the *business logic* and its *geometry definition* in IFC is described by the concept templates related to the alignment geometry.

-**How to use alignment in IFC**

-- Alignment's layouts
-- Alignment's geometry representation
-- Alignment's aggregations
-- Alignment in the project organisation
-- Alignment's grouping
-- Alignment's referents

-**Alignment layouts**
+## Attributes

+### PredefinedType

+## Concepts

+### Alignment Aggregation To Project

+* Every _IfcAlignment_ must be related to _IfcProject_ using the _IfcRelAggregates_ relationship - either directly or indirectly.
+The indirect case is when a child alignment is aggregated to a parent alignment.
+In this case, only the parent alignment must be related to _IfcProject_.
+* Instances of _IfcAlignment_ must not be related to spatial elements using _IfcRelContainedInSpatialStructure_.

+### Alignment Layouts

-In IFC, a single alignment may be described by one ore more of the following layouts:
+A single alignment may be described by one ore more of the following layouts:

 * a horizontal layout (_IfcAlignmentHorizontal_), defined in the x/y plane of the engineering coordinate system.
 * an accompanying vertical layout (_IfcAlignmentVertical_), defined along the horizontal layout in the distance along / z coordinate space.